ramuit44/galactusCrockeryShoppingCart/README.md

 ## Components
-I have based the architecture of this app basing on componentized programming design principle.
+I have designed this app basing on componentization programming design principle.
 The idea is to have a input configurable resuable component which changes its behaviour basing on input parameters.
 This is exactly what I tried as part of the exercise.
 I have created and used the below 3 components for this app.
 I have used angular with its mv* framework to develop these components as angular directives.Each directive has its own template and its own isolated scope/model and functionality within its link function.
+The unit testing of these components will be extremely easy.

 * <h4> Header Component</h4>
 <p> Component for displaying header in the SPA .
 It includes the link for checkout cart popup</p>